-Make or Break is a collaboration between Connie Anthes and Rebecca Gallo that began in 2015.
-Make or Break has worked across gallery, institution, festival and nightclub contexts to produce a range of process-based art projects.
-These have included creating experimental economies that address precarity and privilege; using galleries as live work spaces; performing personal admin for an audience; co-writing texts; circulating fictional currencies; making books; celebrating the invisible labour of strangers; and facilitating conversations and workshops as alternatives to traditional forms of research.
-Make or Break is passionate about exposing the role and visibility of labour, process and the artist/audience relationship in ways that question and challenge the social and political systems that surround us.
+Make or Break has worked across gallery, institution, festival and community contexts to produce a range of process-based projects that are co-authored with the communities they intersect with.
+These have included creating experimental economies that address precarity and privilege; unveiling speculative monuments; celebrating the invisible labour of strangers and facilitating conversations and workshops as alternatives to traditional forms of research.
+Make or Break is passionate about exposing invisible labour and deploying artistic methods to question and challenge the social and political systems that influence lives and livelihoods.
+Make or Break is a collaboration between artists Connie Anthes and Rebecca Gallo, based in Sydney, Australia.

 ‘Unveilings’ was created for the inaugural Kyneton Contemporary Art Triennial in April 2018, curated by Clare Needham and Kent Wilson.
 It included a shopfront residency, community consultation, a performance series based on survey results and a forthcoming book.
 For more information: http://kynetoncontemporary.com/